l06102128/wiki-network/README.md

 ### csv_manipulation.py
-Used to manage files exported by revisions_page.py (text cells can contain new lines so it is possible to manage them easily with head, tail, awk, ...)
+Used to manage files exported by revisions_page.py (text cells can contain new lines so it isn't possible to manage them easily with head, tail, awk, ...)
-Using this script you can extract only specific pages or a little number of revisions from a huge file
+Using this script you can extract only specific pages or a little number of revisions from a huge file, select a start and end date of revisions or "condense" them in groups of X words.